SimonChenboYi/CV/README.md

  I can pickup new concepts and skills quickly through self-learning.
 I have learnt C# and ruby in about 6 weeks before joining Makers.
 In Makers, I was able to learn javascript and jasmine in one week and converted my learning to minimum viable product by TDD.
 Similarly, I made a AirBnB clone using  node.js, express.js, Sequelize and Nightwatch.js with no prior experience in a week.
 Beside programming, I demonstrated my learning skills by quickly picking up concept on mechanical engineering /automotive industry and in turn leading on technical translation.
 During the PhD research, I was able gain solid understanding on physical fundamentals quickly with no previous knowledge and built my multidisciplinary research.

 #### Analytical Thinking
   When programming in Makers, I often used analytical skills to solve complicated tasks.
-I used agile methodologies and TDD to break them into smaller ones and I was able to find solution when working toward to it ([An example of breaking complicated logic into smaller ones](https://github.com/SimonChenboYi/bowling-challenge);[Another example: Break Ruby Quine into steps](https://medium.com/@ycb0001/my-first-ruby-quine-with-12-steps-207658c43c2b)).
+I used agile methodologies and TDD to break them into smaller ones and I was able to find solution when working toward to it ([An example of analysing complicated logic:Bowling-Scorecard ](https://github.com/SimonChenboYi/bowling-challenge);[Another example: Break Ruby Quine into steps](https://medium.com/@ycb0001/my-first-ruby-quine-with-12-steps-207658c43c2b)).
 I also analyse others code, from which I can leant from the code or carry on the work from other team members easily ([Example: Analysis on Count App](https://medium.com/@ycb0001/learn-code-via-example-code-analysis-be90cfc2b9e)).
 Before joining Makers, I have been using the analytical skills and tools on project/tasks planning, budget control and research.

 #### Problem Solving